 The ultimate travel guide to exploring Bali, Indonesia

 Where is Bali?

 Bali is one of the most popular tropical islands in Indonesia, located in South East Asia.

-It’s really hard to recommend a ‘single’ destination for your trip to Bali, particularly as things change so quickly here in Bali.
+It’s hard to recommend a ‘single’ destination for your trip to Bali, particularly as things change so quickly on this gorgeous island.
 When I first explored in 2013 I fell in love with Seminyak.
 Now I totally avoid it when exploring Bali.
 That view changed in 11 months.
 I returned rather taken aback by how much had been built and how busy it was.
-The great places with maximum authenticity in Bali change quickly.
+The same happened with Canggu and Uluwatu is next up IMO.
+Word catches on, the land gets bought up and development increases!
+The best places to go with maximum authenticity in Bali change quickly.